 - Learning journey - Lower Sixth

-Choosing to study biology at A level does require a very secure understanding of work covered at IGCSE, so at the start of the AS year students sit an IGCSE style test to ensure they have a good knowledge base to work from.
+Choosing to study biology at A level does require a very secure understanding of work covered at IGCSE, so at the start of the Lower Sixth students sit an IGCSE style test to ensure they have a good knowledge base to work from.